 Mom uses corn oil for frying, but I prefer canola.
 Vegetable oil or avocado oil also would work, since they have high heat points.
 Don't use olive oil for frying, because it will burn.

 How to make zucchini fritters

-Mom and I made these together, and I took notes as we went.
+Mom and I made these batter-fried zucchini together, and I took notes as we went.
 It was a little stressful, since Mom would "forget" I needed to measure everything first.
 Ha!

-But then...oh my goodness, there they were -- Nonna's zucchini fritters, made just like in Naples, coming out of my kitchen for the first time!
+But then...oh my goodness, there they were -- Nonna's Italian Zucchini Fritters, made just like in Naples, coming out of my kitchen for the first time!
 Dad and I couldn't wait for them to cool, so we were shoving them in our mouths while they were still hot and crispy.

 I added more salt to mine at that point, because when they're that hot, you can't fully taste the depth of flavors yet.
 When they cool off and soften, your taste buds will be greeted with the best battered zucchini of your life.